FabianSchuetze/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

-The package includes a fast and robust solver for economics models in continuous time, based on implicit time-stepping.
+The package includes (i) a fast and robust PDE solver (ii) a higher lever solver for economics models in continuous time.

-The underlying algorithm is explained in details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).
+The PDE solver is based on implicit time-stepping, as explained in details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).
 The function handles systems of PDEs + eventual algebraic equations.

-# Syntax
+# PDE Solver

  The solver `Ψtc` has the following syntax.
  - The first argument is the model, given as a function `F!(y, out)`.